Pregnant Mom And Boyfriend Reportedly Beat 4-Year-Old To Death For Spilling His Breakfast Cereal

 — Mz.
 Chitown ???? (@UBigMadLilMad) January 24, 2018

-When the child became unresponsive, he was placed under a scalding hot shower by his mother and boyfriend to revive him.
-The forensic pathologist confirmed that the water was so hot that it burnt the young boy’s shoulder.
+When the child became unresponsive, he was allegedly placed under a scalding hot shower by his mother and boyfriend to revive him.
+The forensic pathologist confirmed that the water was so hot that it burned the young boy’s shoulder.

 Investigators claim the pair was trying to resuscitate the boy and continue with the atrocious punishment.